ambakshi/brew-fpm/README.md

 # brew-fpm

-This tap is based on [timsutton/brew-pkg](https://github.com/timsutton/brew-pkg) brew-fpm is a Homebrew external command that builds an OS X installer package from a formula.
-The formula must first already be installed on the system.
+This tap is based on [timsutton/brew-pkg](https://github.com/timsutton/brew-pkg) brew-fpm is a Homebrew external command that builds an OS installer package from a formula using [Jordan Sissel's excellent FPM](https://github.com/jordansissel/fpm)
+The formula must first already be installed on the system via `brew install <pkg>` before you can `brew fpm <package>`.

 ## Usage